Uomar7/Quotes-1/README.md

 2. Open you terminal and serve the app using command: ng serve, while in the directory of the app.
 3. open the app in any browser using this link: localhost4200/
+4. You can find the live demo at [S]
 ## Summary of how app works

 | Behavior                | Input                         | output                                |